 Leadership

-The Chair and Vice Chair are expected to share joint responsibility on all Entity matters including process, planning work, facilitating issues research, ensuring accountability for action items, and producing work product in preparation for meetings.
+The Chair and Vice Chair are expected to share joint responsibility on all Entity matters including process, planning work, facilitating research, ensuring accountability for action items, and producing work product in preparation for meetings.
 Leaders are expected to commit a minimum 10- 15 hours per month for a 1-year term.

 Leaders will be held accountable by the members of the Entity, Advisory Committee and/or Steering Committee.
 Individual Entity participants are encouraged to bring concerns first to Committee Entity leaders.
-If the Entity is unable to resolve issues, they are encouraged to talk to the Advisory Committee Chair who will designate a member of the Steering Committee to counsel leaders who have not met expectations or facilitate discussion to resolve issues.
+If the Entity is unable to resolve concerns, they are encouraged to talk to the Advisory Committee Chair who will designate a member of the Steering Committee to counsel leaders who have not met expectations or facilitate discussion to resolve.

 Entity Leadership Selection for the Advisory Committee